ni/nimi-python/docs/nidmm/functions.rst

         WHERE
         aperture_time (ViReal64): Specifies the amount of time the DMM digitizes the input signal for a single measurement.
 This parameter does not include settling time.
-            Returns the value of the  attribute.
-            The units of this attribute depend on the value of the attribute.
+            Returns the value of the :py:data:`nidmm.APERTURE\_TIME` attribute.
+The units of this attribute depend on the value of the :py:data:`nidmm.APERTURE\_TIME\_UNITS` attribute.
             On the NI 4070/4071/4072, the minimum aperture time is 8.89 µs, and the maximum aperture time is 149 s.
 Any number of powerline cycles (PLCs) within the minimum and maximum ranges is allowed on the